ggonza39/outty-scrum-project/Sprint-Planning/Sprint-1/Sprint1-Plan.md

 # Sprint 1 Plan

 ## Sprint Duration
-March 9 – March 24 (16 days, approximately 2 weeks).
+March 9 – March 27

 ## Team Capacity
 The team consists of 6 members contributing approximately 6 hours per week each.
-Over a sprint period, this equals 72 total available hours.
+Over this three-week sprint period, this equals 108 total available hours.

-Accounting for role distribution (Product Owner, Scrum Master, UI/UX) and onboarding to new technologies (Next.js, Supabase, Playwright), the estimated effective development capacity is approximately 45–50 hours.
+Accounting for role distribution (Product Owner, Scrum Master, UI/UX) and the significant time required for onboarding to the tech stack (Next.js, Supabase, Playwright), the estimated effective development capacity is approximately 70–75 hours.

 ## Forecasted Velocity
 Based on relative estimation and expected team capacity, the team forecasts completing 18 story points during Sprint 1.